rng-guy/NFSMWBartender/README.md

 &nbsp;

-The "Basic" feature set **can fix two bugs / issues**, depending on its configuration:
+The "Basic" feature set **can fix two more bugs / issues**, depending on its configuration:
 * non-Strategy roadblock requests can no longer be stalled by HeavyStrategy 3 requests, and
 * HeavyStrategy 3 requests no longer become very rare at Heat levels with frequent roadblocks.